Bachelor of Nursing

 Entrance and Academic Elite Scholarships

-• Be awarded the Academic Elite Scholarship (Equivalent to the full composition fee of the first year of study), i.e. HK$42,100^
+Award of HK$21,000 under the Entrance Scholarship + Award of HK$42,100 under the Academic Elite Scholarship (equivalent to the full composition fee of the first year of study)

 Scholarship for the MNurs Articulation Pathway

-Scholarship covering full composition fee of MNurs will be provided to BNurs-ALT graduates with outstanding academic achievements.
+Our scholarship covering a full composition fee of MNurs will be offered to BNurs-ALT graduates with outstanding academic performance.

 Future Prospects